Voting-Rights-Code/Equitable-Polling-Locations/GMAP_README.md

 1. ### Google Map API Key

     The program requires an API key.
 A single key (maps platform key) is used for all API calls to enabled maps libraries.
-The key should be stored in a file called `authentication_files` which is located in the root.
+The key should be stored in a file called `GMAP_Platform_KEY` which is located `./authentication_files`.
 The program will automatically look for this file and privately store the key.
 The file should contain a single line with the key words GMAP_Platform_Key followed bu the actual key (with no spaces):
     ```bash
         GMAP_Platform_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
     ```